-(9) Has your agency identified any areas of environmental protection that need to be addressed cooperatively between Texas and the Mexican states?
-If so, which are those areas and what type of protective measures need to be taken?

-(10) Has your agency identified common challenges to health care on which all border states can collaborate?
+- (9) Has your agency identified any areas of environmental protection that need to be addressed cooperatively between Texas and the Mexican states?
+If so, which are those areas and what type of protective measures need to be taken? - (10) Has your agency identified common challenges to health care on which all border states can collaborate?
 If so, what are those challenges and how can all border states collaborate to overcome them?
-N/A

-(11) Has your agency developed any recommendations to address border challenges in general?
-If so, what are they?
-N/A

-(12) What programs and services does your agency offer to border communities?
+- (11) Has your agency developed any recommendations to address border challenges in general?
+If so, what are them? - (12) What programs and services does your agency offer to border communities?

 The Texas Electric Choice program works to educate all Texans living in areas with retail electric competition about how to shop for and choose a retail electric provider.
 The campaign is centered around a call center, staffed five and a half days a week, and the "Power To Choose" Website.
 The Texas Electric Choice program provides brochures and fact sheets on a range of related topics free of charge.
 Educational materials are distributed via the Power To Choose Website, by mail and via e-mail, upon request.
 Publications are also distributed through a network of community-based organizations and businesses known as Power Partners.
 There are currently thirty-three Power Partners from border communities registered with this grassroots outreach program.
-During the summer of 2006, a customer education campaign funded by six retail electric providers placed radio ads, billboards, mall posters, gas pump "toppers", newspaper ads, and other media outreach across the state, including the Rio Grande Valley.
-A televised consumer outreach event sponsored by KRGV-TV (Weslaco) was one of four Electric Choice "telethons" broadcast in June to drive viewers to the Power To Choose Website and call (This information was provided by Steve Hudson, Information and Education center.
-Coordinator, Consumer Protection Division).

-(13) What are some regulatory and/or legislative recommendations to eliminate duplication and combine programs and services?
-N/A

-(14) Please share any considerations from your agency regarding the effect of policies instituted by the federal government impacting the border region.
-N/A

-(15) Please give a brief summary of all your agency's activities related to the Border and/or Mexico.
+- (13) What are some regulatory and/or legislative recommendations to eliminate duplication and combine programs and services? - (14) Please share any considerations from your agency regarding the effect of policies instituted by the federal government impacting the border region. - (15) Please give a brief summary of all your agency's activities related to the Border and/or Mexico.